Skip to content

 A more effective habit for adults to develop is to acknowledge children’s efforts, help them reflect on their behavior, and help them genuinely consider whether they’ve reached their intended goal.
 Doing so helps children learn to determine for themselves how they feel about the results.
 There are so many meaningful, genuine ways to show our children that we love and value what they do.
 In order to break the “good job” habit, adults must develop an awareness of what they’re doing and practice using more effective forms of praise.

-Shop Gifts for Kids
+Shop Gifts for Toddlers

 Thanks for subscribing!